-Pros and cons of using a remote recording software:
+Pros and cons of using a remote recording service:

-Pro: Remote recording programs are easy to use, affordable, and record decent quality audio for your guest while requiring little effort from them.
+Pro: Remote recording services are easy to use, affordable, and record decent quality audio for your guest while requiring little effort from them.

 Recording Phone Calls for Remote Interviews

-You can record a phone call by hooking up a Zoom recorder to your cellphone using an AUX cord.
-You can read more about how to use a Zoom in our FRQNCY Tech Guideline.
+You can record a phone call by hooking up a digital recorder, such as the Zoom H6 to your cellphone using an AUX cord.
+You can read more about how to use a digital recorder in our FRQNCY Tech Guideline.